omoniyidamilola/EDA-ON-DATA-PROFESSIONALS-SALARIES/README.md

 (5) Where are the most employee residences

-### Link to the Jupyter notebook https://github.com/omoniyidamilola/EDA-ON-DATA-PROFESSIONALS-SALARIES/blob/main/Python%20Project1%20.ipynb
+### Link to Jupyter notebook: https://github.com/omoniyidamilola/EDA-ON-DATA-PROFESSIONALS-SALARIES/blob/main/Python%20Project1%20.ipynb

 ### Insights From the Report